 Immediate Access via the SPU Library or the Internet

-Step 4: Check For Full Text (link in database) =Search for the periodical containing an article in the SPU Library's discovery system.
-Should the former fail you, Check For Full Text is the equivalent of the latter, that is, an Advanced Search for the journal (not article) title in the SPU Library's discovery system.
+Step 4: Check For Full Text link in database =Search for the periodical containing an article in the SPU Library catalog.
+Should the former fail you, Check For Full Text is the equivalent of the latter, that is, an Advanced Search for the journal (not article) title in the SPU Library catalog.
 Thus, Title contains "Theological studies", limited to Material Type: Journals and Search Scope: SPU Library: